janaipakos/janaipakos.github.io/_posts/2015-10-28-corporate-javascript-style-guide.md

 ## JavaScript is a front-end language ##
-- Many enterprise style guides refer to JavaScript as a client-side programming language.
-Some even have addendums that JavaScript is not similar to Java.
-These guides do not take into accound Node's server-side interaction with databases and interfaces.
+- Enterprise style guides refer to JavaScript as a client-side programming language.
+Some even have reminders that Java and JavaScript are not the same langauge.
+These guides do not take into account Node’s server-side interaction with databases and interfaces.

 ## Limit line length to 120 characters ##

 - 120 characters is 50% longer than the suggested line length of 80 encouraged by other style guides.
-I attribute this to companies not using GitHub(version control is, however, encouraged).
+I attribute this to companies not using GitHub, or any type of version control..

 ## Use double-quotes over single-quotes ##

-- I like this specification.
-This may be due to Java developers complaining about the otherwise indecipherable JavaScript code.
+- “Cover your ass” is a phrase I hear often, and over-commenting code is a failsafe against accountability when something breaks.
+By encouraging double-quotes, corporate style guides nudge developers to think of their code base as a “narrative” to air grievances and craft confusing and jargon filled asides.

-## Use /* for comments, and favor block comments over single-line ##
+## Favor block comments over single-line ##

-- "Cover your ass" is a phrase I hear often, and over-commenting code is a failsafe against accountability when something breaks.
-The trend of writing complex code that is covered in comments may be the lesser of two evils (no comments at all), but what about a rule such as eliminating the need for comments through clear function and class names.
+- The trend of writing complex code that is covered in comments may be the lesser of two evils (no comments at all).
+However, eliminating the need for comments through clear function and class names is not mentioned.

 ## Spaces over tabs, with 4-space indentation for readability ##

 - While files are huge and unwieldy, I appreciate the attempt at clarity.

-## Use JShint to test for errors in code, and delete commented out code and outdated comments ##
+## Use JSHint to test for errors in code, and delete commented out code and outdated comments ##

-- This is the most surprsing guideline I have come across.
-These are two bombshells that go against the status quo of waterfall development and bloated projects.
+- Just kidding.